Yvette Horner: Artistic career

 In 1950, she was awarded the Grand Prix du Disque de l'académie Charles-Cros for her album Le Jardin secret d'Yvette Horner, a recital of classical works performed on piano and accordion.

 In 1952, the Calor company, sponsor of the Tour de France, offered her the opportunity to join the race, launching her career.
 She played on a podium at the finish of each stage.
 Wearing a sombrero and perched on the roof of a Citroën Traction Avant in the Suze brand colours, she repeated this in the following years, accompanying the Tour de France a total of eleven times, from 1952 to 1963.
 She was also the queen of the Six Days of Paris in 1954.

 In the 1980s, she dyed her hair from brown to red and started wearing more extravagant stage outfits (such as the famous "Eiffel Tower Dress") created by fashion designer Jean-Paul Gaultier, who made her one of his muses.

 In 1987, she became the godmother of the Doudeville Accordion Club, the Cany-Accordeon-Club, directed by its founder, Annie Lacour, who worked at the Schola Cantorum de Paris for five years.

 In 1989, she took part in the celebrations of the bicentenary of the French Revolution by performing on the Place de la Bastille.
 The following year she starred in a revue at the Casino de Paris.
 In the 1990s, she appeared on stage with Marcel Azzola, then collaborated with choreographer Maurice Béjart when he staged Tchaikovsky's Nutcracker ballet at the Théâtre du Châtelet in 1999.

 In 2005 her autobiography, Le Biscuit dans la poche, was published.
 In June 2006, the musician began a documentary on her life with Canadian director Damian Pettigrew.
 Her album Double d'Or was released in 2007.
 In 2009, she went on to take part in her La plus grande guinguette du monde tour.

 In 2011, the accordionist is invited by singer Julien Doré to participate in the recording of his album Bichon.
 She also gave her last concert the same year.
 Her last album, called Hors Norme, is released in May 2012.
 It is produced by Patrick Brugalières.
 Guest artists include Lio, Didier Lockwood, Richard Galliano and Marcel Amont.
 The cover is illustrated by Jean-Paul Gaultier.

 Death and burial

 Yvette Horner died on 11 June 2018, at the age of 95.
 "She was not ill.
 She died after a full life," said her agent, Jean-Pierre Brun.

 She is buried in the Saint-Jean cemetery in Tarbes.
-Nine months after her death, a bronze statue of Yvette Horner is placed on her funerary monument.
+Nine months after her death, a bronze statue of Yvette Horner was placed on her funerary monument.
 She asked sculptor Yves Lacoste in 1994 to create this piece as a tribute to her public, her parents, her husband and those who helped her achieve fame.
 The final piece is life-size (1.54 m), with a Yvette Horner carried by applauding hands, emerging from a cocoon and grasping an accordion, a direct replica of the one she used for one of her favourite pieces.